 This command is found on the Home tab of the ribbon bar, or in the Options menu when using the toolbar and menu display.

-The Compensation Toolbox allows you to control WinList's interactive N-Color CompensationTM and normalization systems.
-You can display this toolbox by click the Comp button on the ribbon bar or the main toolbar.
+The Compensation Toolbox allows you to control WinList's interactive N-Color Compensation[TM] and normalization.

-WinList's N-Color CompensationTM can handle any number of fluorochromes, and compensate them for signal crossover.
+WinList's N-Color Compensation[TM] can handle any number of fluorochromes, and compensate them for signal crossover.
 In many cases, compensation can be set up automatically, but you can still manually override compensation settings.
 Compensation can be manually adjusted using 2-parameter dot plots.

-If you have single-color controls as well as an unstained control file, you can use Verity CompTM to set up your compensation automatically.
-See Verity Comp for details on how to do this.
+If you have single-color controls as well as an unstained control file, you can use V-CompTM to set up your compensation automatically.
+See Compensation the Easy Way: V-Comp for details on how to do this.